bestiarus/llm_inference_bot/README.md

 # ChatGPT bot

-Simple chatbot using OpenAI's [public API](https://platform.openai.com/docs/guides/chat)
+Simple chatbot using Groq's [public API](https://groq.com/)

 ## Pre-requisites

-1. Create an account on [OpenAI](https://openai.com/)
+1. Create an account on [Groq](https://groq.com/)
-2. Create an API key and add it to your environment variables as `OPENAI_API_KEY`
+2. Create an API key and add it to your environment variables as GROQ_API_KEY`
 3. Install the dependencies using `pip install -r requirements.txt`

 ## VK bot